fredgibbs/fredgibbs.github.io/courses/making-history/reading-reflections.md

 ## Scoring and how these factor in your grade
-I score reading reflections according to the rubric below.
+I score reading reflections according to the rubric below, which is also coded into an official rubric used to score reflections.

 For exceptional responses, which might be a bit longer and more insightful than a typical post, I give UP TO 1.5 points EXTRA CREDIT.
 This makes it easy to make up points you may have missed on a reflection that you didn't have time to do particularly well.

 The idea here is that these reflections should in sum account for a significant but not large portion of your final grade without being unduly stressful to complete.

-- 15 points: Clearly demonstrates broad familiarity with the reading assignment and provides specific examples.
+- 9--10 points: Clearly demonstrates broad familiarity with the reading assignment and provides specific examples.
 The response is carefully thought out and clearly articulated.

-- 2 points: Shows some familiarity with the assignment and some critical analysis but could use refinement either in thinking or writing.
+- 8 points: Shows some familiarity with the assignment and some critical analysis with examples from the readings but doesn't really respond to the prompt very well.

-- 1 point: A decent effort, but doesn't show much engagement with the reading or is difficult to understand.
+- 6--7 points: A decent effort, but doesn't show much engagement with the reading, doesn't make an effort to answer the questions, or is difficult to understand.

-- .5 point: You posted _something_, but it looks like you were posting without reading much at all.
-Often such posts ignorantly contradict them the readings or make erroneous assumptions.
+- 3--5 points: You posted _something_, but it looks like you were posting without reading much at all.
+Often such posts ignorantly contradict the readings or or all opinion without any references to the readings.

-- 0 points: Nothing posted, or otherwise so unintelligible that I can't even guess at what you were trying to do.
+- 0-2 points: Nothing posted, or otherwise so unintelligible that I can't even guess at what you were trying to do.